May 15, 2026: Showcase – Computational Archival Storytelling with Jupyter Notebooks

 • Author: Eleanor VANDER LAAN

-• Research Question: How does adding directory entries for the hidden wives change the Charlotte 1911 Directory dataset?
-Specifically, how does it change the demographic ratios regarding gender, race, marriage rates, and household size once wives are given their own entries?
+• Research questions: (1) How does adding directory entries for the hidden women change the Charlotte 1911 Directory data?
+(2) How does adding hidden women change the demographic ratios for gender, race, and marriage rates?

-• Tools: OpenRefine, Tableau, Neo4j, Python, and Jupyter Notebook
+• Tools: Excel, OpenRefine, Python, Tableau, Neo4j, and Jupyter Notebook

 4. Tour De Caleb: Mapping and Visualizing a Cycling Training Season